 After arriving in Monroe at midnight on Thursday, work began on Friday morning with lessons on how to drive the tractor and cut the grass with the windrower.
 Much preparation was done to mark locations and prepare planting sites.
-Ater laying down the weed barrier, the planting began.
+After laying down the weed barrier, the planting began.

 Garden 2010 consisted of sunflowers (Chris’ favorite), corn, tomatoes, lettuce, beets, carrots, gourds, cantelopes, watermelon, peas (yum!), peppers, beans (yellow, green and purple), yellow squash, zucchini, pumpkin, and cucumbers.

 There was time for fun too!
-The guys enjoyed dining at the fine restaurants in Monroe, a BBQ chicken cookoout, and the wonderful New Glarus Brewery beers.
-If you enjoy a cold beer, don't leave without trying one or two.
+The guys enjoyed dining at the fine restaurants in Monroe, a BBQ chicken cookout, and the wonderful New Glarus Brewery beers.
+If you enjoy a cold beer, don’t leave without trying one or two.

 Hot, Humid and the Pleasure of Good Friends

 After a whirlwind spring spent preparing for summer, we finally departed Colorado Springs with eagerness to get to the garden.
 Once again, we immediately went to the garden and were delighted to find that everything was up and growing when we arrived.

 We fell into a routine of heading to the garden in the early morning hours to weed and replant especially the corn after the crows stole the seed out of the ground.
 Thanks much to Lin who had many many many tomato, pepper and corn plants started for us.
 Pat had tomatoes as well as super spicy peppers started for us too.